Qualify for Geothermal Residential Energy Credits

 ClimateMaster geothermal heating and cooling systems qualify for a recently implemented federal tax credit allowing homeowners to deduct 30% of the total geothermal system installed cost from their tax liability or tax due.
 The Residential Energy Efficient Property Tax Credits (Section 1122) program is part of the American Recovery and Reinvestment Act of 2009.
-These nonrefundable federal residential energy credits help homeowners pay for qualified residential alternative energy equipment, such as geothermal heat pumps.
+This nonrefundable federal residential energy credit helps homeowners pay for qualified residential alternative energy equipment, such as geothermal heat pumps.

 Click on our brochure to the right that explains the residential energy credits and how much you can save on the installation of a new ClimateMaster geothermal system.

 - ClimateMaster’s Guide to Federal Tax Incentives for Residential Geothermal Heat Pumps